bartoszbogacz/kartomat/README.md

 # Immediate TODOs

-- Allow simply copying of URL for other players to join the game

-- Global player UUID that remembers the playerAvatar.text so that if a player joins his name is set automatically

 - Only send deltas of GameState to reduce traffic.

 - Re-compute overlaps as neccessary, dont do it once for all